MythBusters (2007 season): Episode 90 – "Special Supersized Myths"

 This episode was "dedicated to Mr. Wizard", Don Herbert, known for his Mr. Wizard science programs, which ran from 1951 to 1990.
 It ran for 2 hours.

 Supersize Shark

 The MythBusters tested the following myths involving great white sharks.

 Supersize Jet Taxi

-This is a retest of the old Jet Taxi myth, because the MythBusters were unable to obtain a full-sized plane and fans both complaining and mentioning the BBC automotive show Top Gear test of the myth (which was acknowledged ambiguously by Jamie referencing a "British TV show").
-This time, the Build Team tests if the engines of a Boeing 747 can flip:
+This is a retest of the old Jet Taxi myth, because the MythBusters were unable to obtain a full-sized plane and fans both complained and mentioned the BBC automotive show Top Gear test of the myth (which was acknowledged ambiguously by Jamie referencing a "British TV show").
+This time, the Build Team tests if the engines of a Boeing 747 can flip...

 Supersize Rocket Car

-This is a spinoff from a previous myth, the JATO Rocket Car.
-This time, the MythBusters are testing for the results, not the circumstances.
+This is a spinoff of a previous myth, the JATO Rocket Car.
+This time, the MythBusters test for the results, not the circumstances.
 Former Build Team member Scottie Chapman makes an appearance in this segment.